pupilfirst/wd301-scripts/making-api-requests/user-signin/README.md

 Next, we will create a `signin` folder inside the `pages` directory.
 We will create all components related ti signin page inside this folder.
 > Action: Create a new folder called `signin` inside the `pages` directory.

-Then, inside the signin `folder` I'll add a new file called `index.tsx` with the following content:
+Then, inside the `signin` folder, I'll add a new file called `index.tsx` with the following content:
 ```tsx
 import React from 'react';